Fertility and Related Conditions

 Low Ovarian Reserve

 Ovarian reserve refers to the number and quality of remaining eggs that a woman has.
-This contributes to the likelihood of being able to conceive.
+This contributes to the likelihood of being able to conceive and is a predominant cause of female-factor infertility.
 With age it is natural for ovarian reserve to decrease although there are other factors that could have an impact.
 Here we discuss what low ovarian reserve is and its importance.

 We always advise you to consult with you doctor about any concerns or symptoms you may have.
 Fertility related conditions are complex and, whilst our articles are written to inform, everyone is different and it is important to speak with your doctor, who can offer more in-depth advice.
 You can find advice on fertility from the NHS here.